Pruvosby TELCOMA Global

 Study Timeline

 Two to three months for candidates with basic IT experience.
-Subnetting and troubleshooting methodology require dedicated practice time.
+Subnetting needs dedicated practice — don't assume you can just "figure it out" during the exam.
+The troubleshooting methodology also takes time to internalize.

 Top Resources